A Google Doodle Game published on Dec 4, 2017 in celebration of 'kids coding' looks like this:

 can eat all the carrots.

 Unsurprisingly, you only find out if your program works after you press the play button.
 Why is that?
 Why no immediate feedback of what the bunny will do as you build the sequence?
-Is it not feasable?
+Is it not feasible?
 Of course it is!
 The real reason there is no feedback is because that's not how we think about programming.

 The 'usual business' of programming